Nikolas-Charalambidis/conference-talks/2022-java-days.md

 - Language: Czech 🇨🇿

 ### Keynotes
+- Domain Driven Design is an approach to software development that helps us to break down a compex system into loosely coupled components with well-encapsulated logic and clearly defined dependencies among them.
+- It's needed to have a *strategy* that matches the architecture.
+- **Domain** is a sphere of knowledge representad by the *ubiquitous language* and encapsulates a domain model and bounded context.
+  - The *ubiquitous language* is important as analyst and developer should use same language and same terms.
+  - **Bounded context** enables decomposing to smaller parts, for example Smart building managemnt:
+    - Building management -> Occupant (Name, Floor, Flat number, Relations).
+    - User profile -> User (Name, Favourites, Contacts, Payment methods, Invoice address).
+    - Incident management -> Reporter (Name, Email, Phone)
+    - Authorization -> User (Username, Email, Password, Roles)
+  - **Domain vision statement**
   - TODO

 ### Impression ⭐⭐⭐☆☆
 - ✅ A necessity of an ubiquitous language is highlighted.
 The session clearly demonstrated how the Domain Diven Design is coupled with Microservice Architecture.
-- ⛔ Too theoretical, it would be nice to show a sample core, generic and supporting domain designed in detail.
+- ⛔ Too theoretical and abstract, it would be nice to show a sample core, generic and supporting domain designed in detail.

 _____